NEARBuilders/bos-workspace/README.md

       signer-private-key: ${{ secrets.SIGNER_PRIVATE_KEY }}
 ```

-Adjust the workflow as needed, then configure your variables + secrets on Github Settings -> Actions -> secrets & variables.
+Adjust the workflow as needed, then configure your variables + secrets on GitHub Settings -> Actions -> secrets & variables.
 Use [near-cli-rs](https://github.com/near/near-cli-rs) for generating keypairs.

 ### Workflow Inputs